JustEmoBut/scraper-backend/README.md

 - bcrypt password hashing
 - Role-based access control (admin/super_admin)
 - Manual login required (no auto-login for security)
+- **Localhost Registration**: New admin accounts can be created from localhost for initial setup

 ### Environment Variables
 All sensitive data is externalized to environment variables: